 - Duplicate ID card (under 18 years old): $10.

-Your fee is waived (no fee) if ANY of the following statements is TRUE:
+Your replacement license is free if ANY of the following statements is TRUE:

 - You are an active duty member of the armed services or are the spouse or dependent child of an active-duty member of the military and live with him or her.

-- Your license, permit, or ID was stolen and you bring a police report to the Driver Services Office.
+- Your license, permit, or ID was stolen and you bring a police report to the DSD office.